“Justice for Larry” – “Save Brandon”

 We don’t need anymore Larrys and Brandons.
 And as you can see from the list, it is the adults that set the school climate and define what can and cannot happen in their school.

 Posted on December 20, 2011, in Bullying and Harassment, In the News, Laws and Policies, Perspectives, Prevention and tagged , , , , .
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.

 Leave a Reply